xmos/lib_awe/doc/user_guide/index.rst

      - Tuning path
    * - UA
      - USB Audio to target, Line out from target
+     - USB / HID and via firmware
+   * - UA_FFS
+     - USB Audio to target, Line out from target
-     - USB / HID
+     - USB / HID and via firmware with FFS enabled
    * - I2S
      - Line in to target, Line out from target
-     - USB / HID
-   * - UA_STANDALONE
-     - USB Audio to target, Line out from target
-     - Internal to firmware
-   * - UA_FFS
-     - USB Audio to target, Line out from target
-     - USB / HID with Flash File System enabled
+     - USB / HID and via firmware
-   * - UA_FFS_STANDALONE
-     - USB Audio to target, Line out from target
-     - Internal to firmware with Flash File System enabled

 UA Build
 ........